rbertolusso/intubate/README.md

 * `zone 1`, in each case, indicates which is the data.frame (or any other object) that we want to use as input in this particular function
-* `zone 3` needs to include `f` to *forward* the input (if you want the next function to receive the whole collection, and not the result if this step)
+* `zone 3` needs to include `f` to *forward* the input (if you want the next function to receive the whole collection, and not the result of this step)
 * `zone 4` (optional) may contain a `print` (or `summary`) if you want something to be displayed